Harry Kandel and Harry Gordon were successors to George Bennett’s long time Far Rockaway soda business (1877 to 1920).

 Kandel &Gordon, the successors of George Bennett in the old established bottling and mineral water works propose keeping fully abreast of the times in using appliances and methods which are the latest to be devised in this now important industry, and they are getting into readiness to handle a tremendous business during the coming season.
 Every indication is that they will be severely taxed despite their extensive facilities, but they propose to make superior goods and dependable service their first and consistant policy no matter what conditions confront them.
 Their business experience and code of policies assure customers of Kandel & Gordon the best that is obtainable in that line.

 They were listed in the Brooklyn and Queens section of the 1920 NY Telephone Directory and in the 1922 Copartnership and Corporation Directory for Brooklyn and Queens.
 Both listed Hammels, Rockaway as their location.
 Hammels is a section of the Rockaway Peninsula that includes Beach 86th Street.
-The business is no longer listed in 1924.
+The business was no longer listed in 1924.

 Advertisements in the Wave during the early twenties mentioned ginger ale, lemon and cream sodas.